Karan1962/Karan1962/README.md

 - Hacktoberfest and GSoC

 ⚡ Fun fact:
-- 😃Trying to prove that a degree doesn't matter to get a job
+- 😃Trying to prove myself that a degree doesn't matter to get a job